Seniors rolling dice.

 Traditionally, Bunco rules say the winning players go to the head table and the losing players heads shuffle “out” into the room.
 And typically the winning team at the head table merely moves around a chair so as to have a new partner for each game.

-In this house variation, swap the rules so the winning players stay where they are while the losing players shuffle around, with the biggest losers moving to the head table.
+In this house variation, swap the rules so the winning players stay at the same table while the losing players shuffle around, with the biggest losers moving to the head table.

 Or, make your own Bunco rules to decide the number of players who move.
 Some ideas include: